Is Barack Obama Impairing Donald Trump’s Presidency?

 — Donald J. Trump (@realDonaldTrump) March 4, 2017

-Not only this, Trump even made efforts to defend Jeff Sessions, the U.S. attorney general who is facing questions over his rumored meetings with the Russian ambassador.
-He tweeted, “The first meeting Jeff Sessions had with the Russian Amb was set up by the Obama Administration under education program for 100 Ambs…”
+Not only this, Trump even made efforts to defend Jeff Sessions, the US attorney general who is facing questions over his rumored meetings with the Russian ambassador.
+He tweeted: “The first meeting Jeff Sessions had with the Russian Amb was set up by the Obama Administration under education program for 100 Ambs…”

 How low has President Obama gone to tapp my phones during the very sacred election process.
 This is Nixon/Watergate.
 Bad (or sick) guy!